Looking to visit some UNESCO World Heritage sites in Europe? In this post, I cover 50+ of the top sites you should visit.

 There are 15 doors on the cathedral’s four facades and each one features a unique relief or carving.
 The nave is the longest in the world.
 The glittering altar is elaborately detailed and finished in gold leaf.
 Along the sides, there are 80 chapels to explore.

 You can take an interactive 3D virtual tour of Seville cathedral here.
 Or check out the online information on Google Arts & Culture here.
 You should plan to book a skip the line ticket.

 4. The Alhambra, Granada

 The Alhambra is the world’s last and greatest Moorish fortress.
-It’s one of the most visited sites in Spain, and even in the world.
+It’s one of the most visited UNESCO sites in Spain, and even in the world.
 The Alhambra sits on a stunning piece of real estate – a high, mountainous location on Sabika Hill with sweeping views over Granada.

 The Nasrid Palace is the finest example of the refined, intricate, and elegant architectural style of the Moorish civilization.
 Every inch of its rooms are decorated, top to bottom, with ceramic tiles, elaborate plaster work, calligraphy, filigreed windows, and stucco stalactite ceilings.

 You can take a virtual tour of the Alhambra on Google Arts & Culture.
 The official Alhambra website offers an impressive 3D virtual tour of the entire site.
-Here's my complete guide to discovering the Alhambra.

 5. Works of Antoni Gaudí, Barcelona